EvaGraceSmith/Reading-Notes/401/class-09-Authorization-Authentication.md

 #### Read today’s [Lab Requirements](https://canvas.instructure.com/calendar#view_name=month&view_start=2023-05-21)

-##### Discuss 2 possible project ideas that could be completed by you and a partner in the alloted time.
+##### Discuss 2 possible project ideas that could be completed by you and a partner in the allotted time.

 1. Classroom management system that keeps track of students, their schedule, grades, assignments due and teacher.Implement authentication and access control to restrict certain operations, such as assignment creation or modification, to authorized users.
 Use RESTful CRUD operations for database management.